Does Medicare Cover Lab Work?

 Original Medicare recipients can buy one of eleven different Medigap, or Medicare Supplement plans that can help pay some of the costs not covered by Medicare.
 Medigap can help with a lot of out-of-pocket fees, like certain deductibles, coinsurance and copayments.

 TIP: the more you know about health insurance, the more. you’ll get from it.
 Test your knowledge with our handy Medicare quiz.

 A variety of labs can perform blood tests for you.
 You will find out where you can get testing done from your doctor.
 Be sure to verify whether the facility or provider accepts Medicare assignment and is currently participating in Medicare.

 - Independent labs such as Labcorp or Quest Diagnostics

 - Hospital labs

 The lab or service provider may ask you to sign an Advance Beneficiary Notice (ABN) before you receive a service, in which case you will be responsible for the charge.
-Make sure you know what costs are your responsibility before you sign.
+Make sure you know all the facts when navigating Medicare costs before you sign.

 TIP: Find out which Medicare plans offer the best coverage for lab work and other testing services and compare against your existing coverage.